The following guidelines will help both you and baby have a healthy and happy postpartum recovery.

 CARE OF MOTHER

-Vaginal bleeding – Your bleeding after delivery will resemble a period, but will be heavier at times, especially the first one to two weeks.
+Vaginal bleeding – Your bleeding after delivery will resemble a period, but it will be heavier at times, especially the first one to two weeks.
 Please use pads instead of tampons during this time.
 Do not swim, bathe or have sexual intercourse.
-Activity or breastfeeding/ pumping may increase bleeding at times.
+Activity or breastfeeding/pumping may increase bleeding at times.
 You may notice small clots.
 Blood clots should never be larger than an egg.
 The color of the bleeding will change from red to brown and then from yellow to clear.
-You may continue to bleed for the full 6 weeks, but it should be decreasing over time.
+You may continue to bleed for the full six weeks, but it should be decreasing over time.
 Please call our office for urgent care if you are saturating a pad hourly or heavy bleeding suddenly restarts after weeks of slowing.

 Urination - If you are having difficulty urinating, use the peribottle to spray the area with warm water.
 Gently spraying the area after voiding will be soothing and will help keep the area clean.
 Call our office if you are unable to empty your bladder.